metablaster/WindowsFirewallRuleset/Readme/CommandHelp.md

 There are two categories:

-1. Apps - All other apps, installed in C:\Program Files\WindowsApps.
+1. Apps - All other apps, installed in `C:\Program Files\WindowsApps`.
 There are two classes of apps:
-    1. Provisioned: Installed in user account the first time you sign in with a new user account.
+    - Provisioned: Installed in user account the first time you sign in with a new user account.
-    2. Installed: Installed as part of the OS.
+    - Installed: Installed as part of the OS.
-2. System apps - Apps that are installed in the C:\Windows* directory.
+2. System apps - Apps that are installed in the `C:\Windows\*` directory.
 These apps are integral to the OS.

 ### List all system apps beginning with word "Microsoft"

-We use word "Microsoft" to filter out junk

 ```powershell
 Get-AppxPackage -PackageTypeFilter Main |